datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 ### POST_EDIT_HOOK

+The path / location (unquoted) of a SAS Program that is `%include`'d after an edit has been made.
+The program may be:

+* A .sas program on the server directory
+* A SAS 9 Stored Process or Viya Job

-The full path / location (unquoted) of a SAS program that will be `%inc`'d after an edit has been made.
-This program can modify the dataset (`work.staging_ds&x`) that is created in the staging area, which is useful for augmenting data / applying complex DQ rules.
+This program code can modify the dataset (`work.staging_ds`) that is created in the staging area, which is useful for augmenting data / applying complex DQ rules.
 If your DQ check means that the program should not be submitted, then simply exit with `syscc > 4` .
 If you'd like to show a specific message to the user, you can use the following macro:

 ```
-%mf_abort(iftrue= (&syscc ne 0) /* if this condition is true, the process will exit */
+%mp_abort(iftrue= (&syscc ne 0) /* if this condition is true, the process will exit */
   ,msg=%str(YOUR MESSAGE GOES HERE)
 )
 ```